Stress is the state of the body when it is made to cope with more physical, mental or emotional load than it can handle or is used to.

 - Seek help and support – Do not hesitate in discussing your stress, problems, and challenges with family, friends, support groups or a professional counselor, and keep an open mind.
 This can help put many things in perspective and untie knots, give reassurance and comfort, and also help find solutions to many problems.

-- Inculcate positive attitudes – This may sound tough to follow but a daily auto-suggestion of detachment, forgiveness, and empathy helps reduce pent-up anger, misgivings, frustration, and anxiousness all of which amount to significant stress.
+- Inculcate positive attitudes – This may sound tough to follow but a daily auto-suggestion of detachment, forgiveness, and empathy helps reduce pent-up anger, misgivings, frustration, and anxiousness all of which amount to strained relationships, unhappiness and significant stress.
 It is good to sometimes list down the stressors, or make a priority ‘to-do list’ to smoothen out overwhelming feelings and situations.

 - Eat a healthy diet – A healthy and nutritious diet is rich in vegetables, fruits, nuts, whole grains, proteins, yogurt, and plenty of water.
 Cut down on high sugar items, processed and packaged foods, deep-fried items, too much caffeine, alcohol, and smoking/chewing tobacco.
 Timely, unrushed meals (lunch break should be at least 30 minutes) with adequate chewing and savoring the food are important to reduce stress.